Walnut Creek Business Law

 (3) Married persons with children from a prior marriage

-(4) Married couples with estates (including life insurance proceeds) exceeding $2 million
+(4) Married couples with estates (including life insurance proceeds) exceeding $1 million

-(5) Individuals with a serious illness.
+(5) Individuals with a serious illness

 What is a Living Trust?

 A Living Trust (also known as a Revocable Trust) is a legal entity you create and that you will transfer some or most of your property into.
 You remain in control over all your property while you are alive, and at your death, it will pass on to your designated beneficiaries.
-A Living Trust is often at the heart of a good Estate Plan and is one of the most common mechanisms used to avoid Probate.
+A living trust is often at the heart of a good estate plan and is one of the most common mechanisms used to avoid probate.

 What is Probate?